Prisoner reentry: Healthcare

 Additionally, healthcare reentry programs vary in their timing.
 Some begin only after release, while others begin while the individual is still incarcerated.
 A 2013 study evaluating best practices in healthcare-focused reentry programs found that programs that began discharge planning prior to release and were based in the individual's community were more successful in improving health outcomes.
 Discharge planning aids in continuity of care since individuals are transitioning from the prison healthcare system to their community healthcare system.
 Success of this practice was seen in the Connecticut Building Bridges Community Reentry Initiative (CRI) in 2004.
 The program included personal meetings with case managers months before release to discuss the individual's goals for their health and to assess any potential risk factors for health issues after reentry.
 By addressing holistic health needs one month before release, the program had over 60% of its participants meet goals related to health supports and their recidivism rate was only 16%.

 Since healthcare during incarceration is managed by the government, there is debate surrounding responsibility for healthcare during the reentry period.
 In 1976, the U.S. Supreme Court ruling in Estelle v.
 Gamble stated that the government has an obligation and responsibility to provide adequate medical care to the incarcerated population, but there was no mention made of responsibility for healthcare on discharge or after release.
 One perspective is that the government does have an obligation to ensure continuity of care after release.
 Another perspective is that reentry should be based in the community and supported by private providers.
 Private providers have greater independence to make quick decisions since they can avoid bureaucracy.
 Private providers are also “not constrained by civil service rules and salary scales”.
 One compromise position in this debate is to use government funding and grants to establish connections to private/community-based programs upon release.

-Some healthcare reentry programs are independent organizations, while others are directly integrated in healthcare systems.
+Some healthcare reentry programs are independent organizations, while others are directly integrated into healthcare systems.
 One example of a healthcare-focused reentry program is the Transitions Clinic Network.
 Funding for this program is from a variety of sources, including different government funds and grants.
 This organization aims to build a healthcare model for individuals returning to the community from incarceration.
 They work with primary care clinics across the country to adopt a model of healthcare that improves health and reentry outcomes.'
 They employ community health workers with a history of incarceration to work with patients, which helps ensure that the lived experiences of the incarcerated community are incorporated in the development of the program.